DevelopingBread/SolMod/README.md

 # Create SolMod Commands

-> "Wait, why do I have to use SolMod Modified commands? or anything else"
+> "Wait, why do I have to use SolMod Modified commands?"

 > 1. Its because of Roblox saying that you cant import models if you dont own it or if its not by roblox
 > 2. The creator of the command/theme/command pack can easily update it and you don't have to scavenge for it